Isolation and Quarantine

 For Non-Household Contacts of Persons with COVID-19

 People who had close contact* with a person with COVID-19 must be quarantined for 14 days from the date of last contact with the person with COVID-19.
-If someone had close contact* with a COVID-19 case prior to the case becoming symptomatic, there was no exposure and no quarantine is necessary.

 What’s the difference between isolation and quarantine?